miyagi-dev/miyagi/README.md

 ### Documentation of components

 For every component you can create a markdown file for documentation.
 Its content is rendered at the beginning of the overview page of a component.

+### Creating components via CLI

+Creating (empty) components via CLI is possible with `headman new folderName/componentName`.
+This will create template (the type is based on your config), data, docs, css and js files.
+You can skip any of these like this: `headman new folderName/componentName --skip=css,js`.
+Alternatively, you can explicitly say which files you need like this: `headman new folderName/componentName --only=tpl,docs`.

 ### Creating a build